sebshader/shadylib/README.txt

 Some external libraries are needed, primarily zexy and iemlib

-Various pure pd abstractions are in the purepdnfun folder within the examples folder, which also holds my tcl plugin file for Pd-extended.

 I would have liked to release everything under a BSD license but don't think I can using externals that are licensed as GPL. problematic .c files: exponential envelopes, buzz~, and the makefile